Sunday, August 25, 2024

 This post I try out an interesting debounce algorithm, silencing my rotary encoder's chattering teeth once and for all, using a small bespoke development board centered around the Raspberry Pi Pico and its RP2040 MCU.

-Good news: the debounce algorithm works great.
+Good news: this new (to me) debounce algorithm works great.

-This started when DIY mensch Christer Janson emailed me, postulating a way to do encoder debounce using pin state as opposed to more the traditional methods: using hardware (example here) or waiting a few milliseconds after initial contact to let the chatter subside (here).
+This all started when DIY mensch Christer Janson emailed me, postulating a way to do encoder debounce using pin state as opposed to more the traditional methods: using hardware (example here) or waiting a few milliseconds after initial contact to let the chatter subside (here).

 I was baffled, his idea seemed too far out.